-- 2. Gymnasium-This project is completed and involves the conversion of the former institutional garage. - 3.
-Garage-This area has been moved outside the walls and is under construction in an existing structure. - 4.
+- 2. Gymnasium-This project is completed and involves the concompleted and involves the conversion of the former institutional - 3.
+Garage-This area has been moved outside the walls and is under construction in an existing - 4.
 Administrative wing's new administrative offices have been constructed, as well as a staff conference room.
-Our data services section was moved to a new area located downstairs in the
+Our data services section was moved to a new area located downstairs in the administrative wing,